 LeRoy T. Walker Young Professional Award

-The LeRoy T. Walker Young Professional Award (formerly the Social Justice and Diversity Young Professional Award) is given to a minority member of SHAPE America who is 40 years old or younger who has demonstrated superior promise in the areas of service, teaching, scholarship and commitment to the goals of the Alliance focusing specifically on under-represented and/or underserved populations and promotion of social justice and diversity.
+The LeRoy T. Walker Young Professional Award is given to a minority member of SHAPE America who is 36 years old or younger who has demonstrated superior promise inthe areas of service, teaching, scholarship and commitment to the goals of SHAPE America focusing specifically on under-represented and/or underserved populations and promotion of diversity and inclusiveness.
 Not more than one LeRoy Walker Young Professional award shall be given annually.

 The recipient shall:

 - Be a current, actively involved minority member of SHAPE America.

 - Be thirty-six (36) years of age or younger as of October 15 of the year of nomination submission.

 - This award is restricted to minority candidates (including but not limited to, Asian, African, Hispanic, and Native American) as defined by the U. S. Government.
 [The U. S. Government approach (based on the collection of census data) is to accept individual self identification of minority status.]